 The Fugitive is a 1993 American thriller film based on the 1960s television series of the same name created by Roy Huggins.
 The film was directed by Andrew Davis and stars Harrison Ford and Tommy Lee Jones.
 When Dr. Richard Kimble is wrongfully convicted for the murder of his wife, and escapes from federal custody, he is declared a fugitive.
 He sets out to prove his innocence and bring those who were responsible to justice while being pursued relentlessly by a team of U.S. Marshals, led by Deputy Samuel Gerard.
-The film premiered in theaters nationwide in the United States on August 6, 1993, grossing $368,875,760 in box office business from a $44 million budget.
-Considering its production and related marketing costs, the film was considered a major financial success.
-The Fugitive was nominated for seven Academy Awards, including Best Picture, a rarity for a film associated with a television series; Jones won an Oscar for Best Supporting Actor.
-It presently holds a 94% score on Rotten Tomatoes and a rating of "universal acclaim" from Metacritic.
+The film premiered in theaters in the United States on August 6, 1993 and spent six weeks as the #1 film, grossing $368,875,760.
+Considering its production budget of $44 million and related marketing costs, the film was considered a major financial success.
+The Fugitive was nominated for seven Academy Awards including Best Picture, a rarity for a film associated with a television series.
+Jones won the Oscar for Best Supporting Actor.
+It presently holds a 96% score on Rotten Tomatoes and a rating of "universal acclaim" from Metacritic.
 On August 31, 1993, the original motion picture soundtrack was released by the Elektra Records music label.
 The soundtrack was composed and orchestrated by musician James Newton Howard.
 The independent music label La-La Land Records would also later release a limited edition 2-CD set soundtrack as well.
 The film spawned a sequel, U.S. Marshals, in which Jones reprised his role as Gerard.
 The sequel was directed by Stuart Baird; acquiring mostly negative critical reviews but earning over $100 million at the box office.